 In February 2022, IHOP added a completely vegan breakfast sandwich to their menu at their location in the Flatiron neighborhood of New York City at their fast-casual outpost, Flip’d.
 The Flip’d Vegan Breakfast Sandwich features JUST Egg, Sweetearth Sausage, arugula, roasted tomatoes, and avocado on a vegan brioche bun.
 The addition is not yet permanent but we’re taking this as a big sign of good things to come as IHOP tests the waters with better plant-based offerings!

 Eating vegan at IHOP doesn’t have to be intimidating or impossible.
 Try out these tips below to make your meal more manageable.

-- Drag in Your Own Dressing – With only one option for salad dressing, you might find it easier to prepare with dressing packets.
+Drag in Your Own Dressing – There are no options for salad dressing, so you might find it easier to prepare with dressing packets.
 Or, just bring a bottle from home.
 Another option is to ask for a lemon or avocado–or both!